pmq20/node-packer/node/doc/STYLE_GUIDE.md

     fragment of a clause.
 * Place end-of-sentence punctuation inside wrapping elements — periods go inside parentheses and quotes, not after.
 * Documents must start with a level-one heading.
-An example document will be linked here eventually.
 * Prefer affixing links to inlining links — prefer `[a link][]` to `[a link](http://example.com)`.
 * When documenting APIs, note the version the API was introduced in at